9. The King Messiah

 A shoot shall come from the stock of Jesse and a branch shall grow out of his roots.
 And the Spirit of the L-rd shall rest upon him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and fear of the L-rd.

 I saw in the night visions and, behold, with the clouds of heaven came one like a son of man, and he came to the Ancient of Days, and he was presented before Him.
 And to him was given dominion and glory and kingdom, in order that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one that shall not be destroyed.

-These passages are speaking about the Messiah, a human being who will teach mankind truth.
-Unrivaled in intellect, holiness, power, and dominion, he will rule the world as G-d's emissary.
-The Hebrew Bible foretells the accomplishments and attributes by which the Messiah will be recognized.
+These verses are speaking about the Messiah, a human being who will teach mankind truth.
+Unrivaled in intellect, holiness, power, and dominion he will rule the world as G-d's emissary.
+The Hebrew Bible foretells the attributes & accomplishments by which the Messiah will be recognized.
 Messianic events must occur during the Messianic Era.
-Nowhere does the Hebrew Bible even hint that the Messiah will die for the sins of his followers, only to return thousands of years later to fulfill the many prophecies he left unrealized.
+Nowhere does the Hebrew Bible even hint that the Messiah will die for the sins of his followers, only to return thousands of years later to fulfill the many prophecies he left unfulfilled.